intuition-dev/intuDocs/docsSrc/src/crud.md

 CRUD stands for create-read-update-delete.

-In this tutorial, you will learn how to create your own Firestore database, insert data and add authentication to the app.
-Alongside, you will learn to render lists using <a href='https://dataTables.net/' target='_blank'>https://dataTables.net/</a> with advanced grid sorting, searching and paging.
+In this tutorial, you will learn how to create your own Firestore database.

 Firestore database is part of the Google Firestore offering.
 Similar to AWS Cognito, Firestore includes pure client-side user authentication.
 Firestore can be used from the browser via JavaScript; no custom serverside code is needed.
 This is key to be able to develop faster.